Back to DWU AI Articles

 Integration Synergy Targets and Realization Timeline

-Management announced estimated annual synergies of $235 million+ by 2027, comprising:
+Management announced estimated annual synergies of $235 million by 2027 (earnings release Jan 2025), representing approximately 2% of proforma revenue ($11.576B + Hawaiian run-rate), comprising:

 • Revenue Synergies (~$100M+): Network optimization, yield management across combined network, reduced Hawaii market overlap, premium service expansion, ancillary revenue from integrated loyalty program.